ansible/ansible-lint/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: >
   Create a bug report.
-Please test against the main branch before submitting it.
-For anything else, please use discussions link below.
+Ensure that it does reproduce on the main branch with python >=3.9.
+For anything else, please use the discussion link below.
 labels: bug, new
 ---